 History

-The area now known as Forest Home was first settled in 1794, the earliest settlement in the area of Ithaca NY.
+The first European settlement in the area now known as Forest Home was in 1794, one of the earliest in the Ithaca area.
 The reason was waterpower.
 The fast flowing waters of Fall Creek powered numerous mills.
 Today the mills are gone but people still remember a time when Forest Home had shops, a school, even its own post office.

 An 1888 envelope postmarked at the Forest Home Post Office (Bruce Brittain)